habitat-sh/core-plans/docs/dev/guide_documents/base-plans.md

 the minimum set of packages required in order to build the Habitat cli, plan-build and the studio.
 Habitat is a self-hosting system; The build system, plan-build, is a Habitat package that depends on other Habitat packages to run.
-Those packages were build with plan-build.
-If a change were to produce a studio or plan-build package that failed at run time, it would require manual intervetion and builds to correct.
+Those packages were built with plan-build.
+If a change were to produce a studio or plan-build package that failed at run time, it would require manual intervention and builds to correct.
 As such plans in this list require additional care when merging.

 The base plans can be further divided into two groups.